 4. Natural Remedies: Teas

 Like Arianna, I love teas!
 There are many sleep-enhancing, relaxing and calming teas out there.
 I’d recommend getting high-quality loose-leaf ones.
 Chamomile tea is great for calming and sleep enhancing.
-My favorite is a Relax tea by L’dara, which I found to be good quality and makes me relax!
-Try and see for yourself if you haven’t tried already.
+There are a lot of great relaxing teas out there.
+Worth giving them a try!

 5. Natural Remedies: Aromatherapy